Discover Canberra's natural waterways

 Access the corridor easily from many suburbs to enjoy nature-based recreation.
 Most areas are open 24 hours a day 365 days a year.

-The Murrumbidgee River Corridor is ideal for swimming, fishing, canoeing, bushwalking, picnicking, bird watching and wildlife observation.
-Recreation areas have mown areas, playgrounds, picnic tables and wood barbecues are located at Uriarra Crossing, Cotter Campground and Tharwa Bridge.
+The Corridor is ideal for swimming, fishing, canoeing, bushwalking, rock climbing, picnicking, bird watching and wildlife observation.
+Recreation areas have mown grassy areas, playgrounds, picnic tables and wood barbecues are located at Uriarra Crossing, Cotter Campground and Tharwa Bridge.
 Fires are permitted unless a Total Fire Ban is in force.
 Wood is not supplied.
 You must bring your own wood.

 Bushwalking on the Murrumbidgee